 Unfortunately, cancer can occur anywhere, including the mouth.
-Early detection of oral cancer is critical in ensuring the best treatment outcome and a positive prognosis.
+Early detection of oral cancer through the Velscope technology available in our office is critical in ensuring the best treatment outcome and a positive prognosis.
 Dental professionals go beyond just focusing on your teeth—they examine each area of your oral cavity.
-Routine oral exams performed by Dr. Williams can help identify any early signs of oral cancers or concerns.
+Routine oral exams performed by Dr. Williams and our Hygienists can help identify any early signs of oral cancers or concerns.

 Where Can Oral Cancer Appear?